-The following pie charts are a useful way of showing the split of the portfolio valuation as at 31 December 2023 by: sector; stage of maturity measured by revenues; and their size measured by number of employees.
+The following pie charts show the split of the portfolio valuation as at 31 December 2023 by: sector; stage of investment; and number of employees.
+This is a useful way of assessing how the Company and its portfolio is diversified across sector, portfolio companies' maturity measured by revenues and their size measured by the number of people employed.
 Details of the principal investments made by the Company are shown in the Portfolio of investments on pages 27 and 28.